Discovery Dinner

-Burns Night in Sydney 2024
+Burns Night in Sydney

-Burns Night 2024 at The Fox Hole
+Burns Night 2026 at The Fox Hole

-Hold on to your haggis, folks!
+Hold on to your haggis, folks - Burns Night is back!

-The Burns Night Feast
+Burns Night Feast

 This Scottish feast will have you doing the Highland Fling in your seat.
 From haggis that'll make you say "more please" to tattally awesome neeps and tatties, we've got you covered.
 Book now to avoid missing out.